mattrussell2/unit_test/README.md

 using unit_test, you do **NOT** need to run 'make', create main.cpp, or create a main().

 ## testing notes
-A test is considered upon successful execution of the test function.
+A test is considered successful upon successful completion of the test function.

-It is suggested that you use assert in your tests, however this is not required.
+It is suggested that you use assert() in your tests, however this is not required.

-Each test will be run with valgrind immediately after the test is run.
+Upon successful completion of a test, it will immediately be rerun with valgrind.

 Any test that fails will fail valgrind by default.

+Valgrind is run with --leak-check=full and --show-leak-kinds=all by default.

+Run **unit_test -v** to run valgrind in verbose mode.

+After each test, the output of stdout and stderr are printed to the terminal if not empty.

 ## unit_test implementation details